prabhatpathania/react_tic_tac_toe/README.md

 # react_tic_tac_toe
-Game: React application which determines winner as well
+Game: React application which determines the winner as well

 1. Clone the project